Lu Min (aviator)

-Lu Min (鲁珉; November 12, 1926 – December 21, 2000) was a MiG-15 pilot of the People's Republic of China.
-Born in Longkou, Shandong Province, he was a flying ace during the Korean War, with eight victories.
+Lu Min (鲁珉; November 12, 1926 – December 21, 2000) was a pilot in the People's Liberation Army Air Force and was a flying ace during the Korean War, with eight victories.

-He was a member of the 12th Fighter Aviation Division.
 He was later purged due to alleged connections with Marshal Lin Biao's coup attempt against Mao Zedong.
 Although all Chinese aces have received the title Combat Hero in acknowledgement of their services, very little information is known of the Chinese pilots during the war due to the lack of published records.